cryogen-project/cryogen/README.md

   * `tag-root` - value prepended to all tag uri's
   * `page-root` - value prepended to all page uri's
   * `blog-prefix` - prepended to all uri's (must start with slash), nil by default
+  * `recent-posts` - number of recent posts to display in the sidebar
   * `rss-name` - name of the rss file generated, nil defaults to `rss.xml`
   * `sass-src` - directory containing sources of sass files to be compiled - defaults to "css" - be sure to include this directory in